-Appropriate fixings, with the correct torque applied, must be used to secure the fan into position.
-If in doubt, please contact Woods Air Movement for advice related to torque settings for each fixing.
+Appropriate fasteners, with the correct torque applied, must be used to secure the fan into position.
+If in doubt, please contact Woods Air Movement USA for advice related to torque settings for each fastener.
 The fan mounting and support structure must be strong and rigid enough to take the weight and operating forces of the fan and any other weight applied during installation.
-Vibration isolators must be appropriate for the weight and thrust of the fan, in order to minimise the transmission of fan vibration to surrounding structures.
+Vibration isolators must be appropriate for the weight and thrust of the fan, in order to minimize the transmission of fan vibration to surrounding structures.
 When vibration isolators are used, flexible connectors and flexible electrical conduit must also be used.
 Vibration isolators and flexible connectors must not be used to compensate for misaligned component fixing points.
 If any component parts do not easily fit together the root cause must be investigated and rectified.

 A drain hole is included within in each motor end cover and electrical connection terminal box.
 The motor drain hole must be located at the lowest point of the motor, when the fan is installed.
 Plugs which close drain holes should either be removed entirely (if condensation is liable to occur due to large variations in operating temperature) or removed periodically to allow any general build-up of condensation to drain away.
 The frequency of plug removal will depend on by environmental conditions and should be recorded within maintenance records.
-Where bifurcated fans have their airflow axis horizontal, then the 'motor tunnel opening' must be facing downwards between the 3 o'clock and 9 o'clock positions, in order to minimise the risk of water ingress.

-After installation all packing materials must be disposed of in accordance with Paragraph 20 (page 15).
+After installation, all packing materials must be disposed of in accordance with Paragraph 20 (page 15).